Glatrix/PhasModHelp/README.md

 Phasmophobia Melon Loader Tutorial

+game verision 0.2

 go to https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe and install it.
 When prompted to install to a game, Select Phasmophobia.exe located at steamall/steamapps/common/Phasmophobia/phasmophobia.exe

 Now, in phasmophobia folder, go to Phasmophobia\MelonLoader\Dependencies\ and replace assemblygenerator with https://github.com/Glatrix/PHAS-MELON-LOADER-HELP/raw/Glatrix/MelonLoader.AssemblyGenerator.exe

+Note- This ONLY works on steam version 0.2(prison update)

 /////////////////////////////////////////////////////////////////////